stdombek/docs/content/en/docs/Export Manager/_index.md

 *   eHoldings
 *   MARC authority

+Note: MARC authority exports are limited to the reports related to MARC authorities.
+If exporting MARC authority records, the export can be accessed in the Data export logs.
+For more information, see [Exporting MARC authority records] ({{< ref "/MARCAuthority.md#exporting-marc-authority-records" >}}).

 Once an export is initiated in any of these areas, a log of the export appears in the Export manager app.
 The app’s **Search & filter** pane displays two tabs: **All** and **Organizations**.
 The **Organizations** tab supports EDIFACT order export, while all other supported exports are accessible using the **All** tab.

 Column display in the results pane will vary based on the tab selected in the **Search & filter** pane.